 C. Shane Reese

-Shane Reese is a BYU professor of statistics.
+C. Shane Reese was called as the fourteenth president of BYU on March 21, 2023.
+Previously, he was a BYU professor of statistics and was appointed Academic Vice President on June 3, 2019.
 Raised in Albuquerque, New Mexico, Shane returned to BYU after serving a two-year mission to Taipei, Taiwan.
-Upon returning from his mission, he pursued his wife, to whom he will be married for 20 years this December.
+Upon returning from his mission, he met his wife, Wendy.
+They are the parents of three children.

 Shane has enjoyed serving alongside the youth in the Church.
 He is currently the Young Men president in the Mapleton North Stake.
 In his free time Shane enjoys playing basketball, coaching various sports for his children, and spending time with his family.